Mr Andrea Lagna

 Andrea has successfully defended his doctoral thesis entitled Deriving a normal country.
 Italian capitalism and the political economy of financial derivatives.

-Andrea tutored the following BA courses:
+Andrea has tutored the following BA courses:

 - International Political Economy 1 (course convenor: Prof. Kees Van der Pijl);